Hellboy (franchise): Tabletop games

 In 2002, Hellboy Sourcebook and Roleplaying Game was published by Steve Jackson Games using their GURPS role-playing system, in both softcover and hardback.

 Mantic Games released a Hellboy: The Board Game in 2019, after a successful crowdfunding campaign.

 In 2020, Mantic Games followed up the boardgame with another Hellboy Kickstarter campaign, this time for a new Hellboy roleplaying game, using D&D 5E as a base for the game rules.
 The roleplaying game was released in March 2021.

 Audio

 A trilogy of audiobooks, produced by GraphicAudio, was released in 2023.
 Rather than directly adapting the narratives of Mignola's comics, the audiobooks focus instead on telling original stories written by Golden.
 They consist of the following: Hellboy: A Plague of Wasps, Lobster Johnson: The Proteus Club, and Hellboy and the BPRD: The Goddess of Manhattan.

+Merchandise

+In 2008, Gentle Giant licensed action figures for the animated films.
+A Hellboy figure shrink-wrapped to a copy of the Blood and Iron DVD was released as a Best Buy exclusive.
+Other items included an 80-page digest titled The Judgment Bell from Walmart, a 64-page Hellboy Digest from Transworld, a Lobster Johnson magnet from Infinity, and a Hellboy "Bust-Up" from Circuit City.
+On May 22, 2017, Dark Horse Comics, XXX Distillery LLC, and Prestige Imports LLC officially released Hellboy Hell Water Cinnamon Whiskey, a small batch, naturally-flavored whiskey.